Uchebuzz/ETL-Pipeline/README.md

    - Check bucket policies
    - Ensure bucket exists

-4. **Spark out of memory**
+4. **Memory issues with large datasets**
+   - Process data in chunks using pandas chunking
+   - Consider using AWS Glue or EMR for very large datasets
-   - Increase driver/executor memory in Spark config
+   - Increase Lambda memory allocation if using Lambda
-   - Reduce data size or partition data

 ## Testing